amost-svg/River_Valley_Conference/replit.md

 ## Overview

-This is a modern, professional website for the River Valley Conference IHSA organization featuring school directories, sports schedules, conference standings, and news announcements.
-The application serves as a central hub for the 10 member schools in the conference, providing information about athletics, schedules, results, and school details.
+This is a comprehensive, dynamic web application for the River Valley Conference IHSA organization featuring school directories, sports schedules, conference standings, news announcements, and administrative capabilities.
+The platform serves public users (parents, students, fans), authenticated Athletic Directors, and conference officials with role-based access and functionality.
+The application integrates with Google Calendar APIs for automated schedule synchronization and provides game result submission capabilities for community engagement.

 ## System Architecture